qunicorn/qunicorn-core/docs/tutorials/getting_started.rst

 Pycharm
 ################

-For Pycharm there exists a detailed guide in the documentation: :doc:`Pycharm Docu - Development Guide <./configure_pycharm>` With also some hints how to develop qunicorn.
+For Pycharm, there is a detailed guide in the documentation: :doc:`Pycharm Docu - Development Guide <./configure_pycharm>`.
+Including some hints on how to develop qunicorn.

 Development
 ################

-Run `poetry install` to install dependencies.
+Run :code:`poetry install` to install dependencies.

 Environment variables
 #########################